storj/storj/docs/design/garbage-collection.md

 ## Design
 ### Deletion Process
-- The uplink should send a “DataDeletionReport” to the satellite with the list of pieces and corresponding storage nodes it has been unable to delete
-- The satellite responds with a message indicating if there are still *k* nodes detaining pieces of the segment.
-If there are, the delete process has failed.
 - The satellite keeps track of pieces and corresponding storage nodes by creating a new bloom filter for every storage node.
     - The satellite creates the in-memory bloom filters using storage node IDs and piece IDs gotten from the pointerdb.
     - As an early implementation, this bloom filter creation process can be integrated with the data repair checker loop that periodically accesses the pointerdb.
 This will lessen pointerdb overhead vs. creating a new process.